🛡️ Which ICMP Message Types Should Be Blocked Inbound?

 iptables -A INPUT -p icmp --icmp-type 11 -j ACCEPT

-Rate Limiting ICMP Traffic
+Rate Limiting ICMP Instead of Blocking

 iptables -A INPUT -p icmp --icmp-type 8 -m limit --limit 1/s --limit-burst 5 -j ACCEPT